lennarth-anaya/spring-tests/README.md

   perform the redirect behind the scenes in the automated test, allowing in combination of mock-server to inspect the navigation.

-  This is tested in this project by TestJavaScriptRedirectIntegrationTest, which extends HttpIntegrationBaseTest to reuse repetitive setup code.
+  This is tested in this project by **TestJavaScriptRedirectIntegrationTest**, which extends HttpIntegrationBaseTest to reuse repetitive setup code.

   TestJavaScriptRedirectIntegrationTest -- calls --> JavaScriptRedirectionController -- responds -->
     HTML with JavaScript that auto-submits form -- to --> remote host mocked by server-mock

 ## Test Containers

-Includes a simple test that uses Testcontainers with a MariaDB database to test transactional commits and rollbacks.
+**ServiceXDbTxIT**.
+Simple test that uses Testcontainers with a MariaDB database to test transactional commits and rollbacks.

+## Spring Validations

+**BeanValidationControllerTest**.
+Showcases how the Spring validation works and how to test it out.
+Especially useful with large requests in which validations are critical and subject to changes.